pism/pism/doc/sphinx/manual/modeling-choices/marine/calving.rst

 where `B` is the ice hardness.

-Similar to ``eigen_calving``, the calving rate from ``vonmises_calving`` can be used to limit the overall timestep of PISM--thus slowing down all of PISM--by using :opt:`-calving_cfl`.
+Similar to ``eigen_calving``, the calving rate from ``vonmises_calving`` can be used to limit the overall timestep of PISM --- thus slowing down all of PISM --- by using :opt:`-calving_cfl`.

 .. _sec-additional-calving: